Magnetic Resonance Imaging, B.S.

 • Interpersonal and communication skills

-• Job shadowing of a magnetic resonance imaging department is highly recommended
+• Job shadowing in a magnetic resonance imaging department is highly recommended

 Apply for Admission